msecrist-couchbase/smallcb-training-capella/README.md

 --------------------------
 DONE: google analytics using same script JS as from developer.couchbase.com

+DONE: iframe for run output emits HTML instead of text/plain so that we have google analytics for run output.

 DONE: max session duration (-sessionsMaxAge) and max session idle/inactivity duration (-sessionsMaxIdle).